john-s/stunjucks/README.md

 # Stunjucks

-Stunjucks is a static site pico-framework that uses the Nunjucks templating engine.
+Stunjucks is a static site pico-framework for Node.js.
+It uses Nunjucks as it's templateing engine.

 You supply the templates and specify the routes and context.
 Stunjucks builds a static site with a directory structure based on your routes.